th3ssalus/AI-Tshirts/README.md

+Disclaimer: Please make sure you understand what the code is doing before running it.
+Posting products to Etsy incurs charges and this code should not be run without oversight.

 If you are interested in print on demand and Etsy side hustles but don't have much spare time, this project is being developed to help you!
 Through the use of SmugMug (an image hosting website), printify (a print on demand service), and Etsy (a marketplace developed for small businesses) this project aims to simplify the admin side of running a small business online, enabling creative people to spend more time focusing on creating cool things and less time on repetative boring processes.